tom0000009/as8/README.md

 never returned anything for the login pages or user editing pages in red, blue, and green when using the default settings anything beyond the defaults wouldn't work

+you can hijack another session in blue by changing your phsessid was signed onto different accounts in firefox and chrome had firefox change its phsessid to match chrome's and then logged out refreshed the page on chrome and was logged out

-you can find information on employess not listed on the "Find a Salesperson" page by visiting the page of one of listed employees and then changing the id on the address bar
+you can find information on employess not listed on the green "Find a Salesperson" page by visiting the page of one of listed employees and then changing the id on the address bar

 xss can be abuse using the feedback section in green